-Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 19 Significant capital investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation For the purpose of determining the total amount of significant capital investments issued by financial sector entities, an AI is required to aggregate any amount of exposures provided by it to any of its connected companies, where the connected entity, as if such loans, facilities or other credit exposures were direct holdings, holdings of the AI in the capital instruments of the financial sector entity, except whis satisfaction of the MA that any such loan was made, any such facility was grant exposure was incurred, in the ordinary course of the AI's business.
+Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 19 Significant capital investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - HK\$ 000 - HK\$ 000 Explanation For the purpose of determining the total amount of significant capital investments issued by financial sector entities, an AI is required to aggregate any amount of exposures provided by it to any of its connected companies, where the connected entity, as if such loans, facilities or other credit exposures were direct holdings, holdings of the AI in the capital instruments of the financial sector entity, except whe satisfaction of the MA that any such loan was made, any such facility was grant exposure was incurred, in the ordinary course of the AI's business.
 Therefore, the reported in row 19 may be greater than that required under Basel III.
-The amoung "Basel III basis" in this box represents the amount reported in row 19 (i.e. the amoung basis") adjusted by excluding the aggregate amount of loans, facilities or oth connected companies which were subject to deduction under the Hong Kong appre loans, facilities of company is a findirect holding ere the Al demonated, or any suche amount to be not reported under credit exposu or other credit nancial sector is or synthetic nistrates to the hother credit dededucted as er the column der the "Hong 39 Insignificant capital investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation The effect of treating loans, facilities or other credit exposures to connected comparentities as CET1 capital instruments for the purpose of considering deductions to be base (see note re row 18 to the template above) will mean the headroom within exemption from capital deduction of other insignificant capital investments in AT smaller.
+The amoung "Basel III basis" in this box represents the amount reported in row 19 (i.e. the amoung basis") adjusted by excluding the aggregate amount of loans, facilities or oth connected companies which were subject to deduction under the Hong Kong appre loans, facilities of company is a findirect holding ere the Al demonsted, or any suche amount to be not reported under credit exposu or other credit nancial sector is or synthetic nistrates to the hother credit deducted as er the column der the "Hong 39 Insignificant capital investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - 1 Explanation The effect of treating loans, facilities or other credit exposures to connected comparentities as CET1 capital instruments for the purpose of considering deductions to be base (see note re row 18 to the template above) will mean the headroom within exemption from capital deduction of other insignificant capital investments in AT smaller.
 Therefore, the amount to be deducted as reported in row 39 may be gr Basel III.
-The amount reported under the column "Basel III basis" in this box reprrow 39 (i.e. the amount reported under the "Hong Kong basis") adjusted by excludions, facilities or other credit exposures to the AI's connected companies which withe Hong Kong approach. made in calcula the threshold avecal the threshold avecal capital instruc- eater than that in esents the amounting the aggregation ting the capital vailable for the ments may be required under unt reported in late amount of 54 Insignificant capital investments in Tier 2 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - 1 Explanation The effect of treating loans, facilities or other credit exposures to connected comparentities as CET1 capital instruments for the purpose of considering deductions to capital base (see note re row 18 to the template above) will mean the headroom with the exemption from capital deduction of other insignificant capital investments in 16 be smaller.
-Therefore, the amount to be deducted as reported in row 54 may be grassel III.
-The amount reported under the column "Basel III basis" in this box repressive 54 (i.e. the amount reported under the "Hong Kong basis") adjusted by exclusions, facilities or other credit exposures to the Al's connected companies which we the Hong Kong approach. to be made in centring the threshold the formal to the formal that the the the the the the the the the th alculating the davailable for truments may equired under intreported in attention attention attention attention to the amount of
+The amount reported under the column "Basel III basis" in this box reprrow 39 (i.e. the amount reported under the "Hong Kong basis") adjusted by excludions, facilities or other credit exposures to the AI's connected companies which with Hong Kong approach. made in calcula the threshold avecal a capital instruit eater than that the esents the amounding the aggregations. ting the capital vailable for the ments may be required under unt reported in late amount of 54 Insignificant capital investments in Tier 2 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation The effect of treating loans, facilities or other credit exposures to connected compa entities as CET1 capital instruments for the purpose of considering deductions to capital base (see note re row 18 to the template above) will mean the headroom with the exemption from capital deduction of other insignificant capital investments in 16 be smaller.
+Therefore, the amount to be deducted as reported in row 54 may be grassed III.
+The amount reported under the column "Basel III basis" in this box repressive 54 (i.e. the amount reported under the "Hong Kong basis") adjusted by exclusions, facilities or other credit exposures to the Al's connected companies which we the Hong Kong approach. to be made in control thin the threshold in a capital insteader than that resents the amount of the aggregith in the aggregith. alculating the d available for truments may equired under int reported in ate amount of